Information retrieval: Third Dimension: representational approach-based classification

+This classification has become increasingly common in both academic and the real world applications and is getting widely adopted and used in evaluation benchmarks for Information Retrieval models.

 Performance and correctness measures

 The evaluation of an information retrieval system' is the process of assessing how well a system meets the information needs of its users.
 In general, measurement considers a collection of documents to be searched and a search query.
 Traditional evaluation metrics, designed for Boolean retrieval or top-k retrieval, include precision and recall.
 All measures assume a ground truth notion of relevance: every document is known to be either relevant or non-relevant to a particular query.
 In practice, queries may be ill-posed and there may be different shades of relevance.